Abirami-2007/Expense-tracker/README.md

 ## Backend Features

 * JWT-based authentication (register, login)
-* Expense CRUD — create, read, update, delete
+* Expense CRUD — create, read, update, delete — scoped to the logged-in user
 * Category management with auto-create
 * Pagination support on expense listing
 * DTO pattern — request and response models separated from entities
 * Oracle sequences for primary key generation
+* **AI Advisor module** — chat + auto-generated insights, powered by a local Ollama model, grounded in your real expense data (no data leaves your machine)